How much would you pay for a macbook sticker?

 8 bugs for a sticker is still a bunch of money, but you're covering more than just material costs.
 Thank you everyone who trusted me on that and was willing to pay it without questioning anything.

-Feel free to comment, I'd love to hear your feedback!
+Feel free to comment on twitter, I'd love to hear your feedback!